Premier Christian Radio: Premier Praise

 A second sister station, Premier Praise!, playing contemporary Christian pop and rock, launched on 27 March 2016 as part of the Sound Digital national DAB multiplex.
 It will be available on SDL alongside the core Premier service, which completes its migration over from Digital 1 to SDL in April.

 Listenership

 Premier Christian Radio's supporters come from many different Christian denominations, including those from the Anglican, Baptist, Catholic, Evangelical, Methodist and Pentecostal churches.

-In 2004, The Times placed Premier Christian Radio at number one in a chart of the "most upmarket stations" based upon the percentage of its audience (81%) that was ABC1.
+In 2004, The Sunday Times placed Premier Christian Radio at number one in a chart of the "most upmarket stations" based upon the percentage of its audience (81%) that was ABC1.
 In the quarter ending June 2010 the station was receivable by 10,983,000 people; 143,000 listened, for an average of 12 hours each, 0.80% of all listening hours.

 As of September 2023, the station has a weekly audience of 101,000 listeners according to RAJAR.